hmans/shader-composer/packages/shader-composer/README.md

 ### Why are the graphs constructed from "units" and not "nodes"?

-Because I wanted this library to be a litte more unity.
+Because I wanted this library to be a little more unity.

 ## License